harness/developer-hub/docs/continuous-delivery/gitops/get-started/harness-cd-git-ops-quickstart.md

 3. In **GitOps Operator**, select the GitOps operator you selected when installing the example agent:

     * **Argo**.
 Uses Argo CD as the GitOps reconciler.
     * **Flux**.
-Uses Flux as the GitOps reconciler. <!-- For more information, go to [Manage Flux applications with Harness GitOps](/docs/continuous-delivery/gitops/connect-and-manage/use-flux). --> <!-- Commenting out because the referenced topic is a new one and is causing a broken link error in preview environment builds.
-It basically points to Continuous Delivery & GitOps > GitOps > Use GitOps > Manage Flux applications, so you can use the left nav to view the new topic. -->
+Uses Flux as the GitOps reconciler.
+For more information, go to [Manage Flux applications with Harness GitOps](/docs/continuous-delivery/gitops/use-gitops/use-flux.md).

 4. In **GitOps Agent**, select the Agent you added earlier.
 5. In **Service**, select **New Service**, and name the Service **guestbook**.